Azure/Industrial-IoT/README.md

 ### OPC Unified Architecture (OPC UA) Certificate Management Service

+An overview about the OPC Vault certificate microservice is [here](docs/opcvault-services-overview.md).

 The certificate management service for OPC UA facilitates a CA certificate cloud service for OPC UA devices based on Azure Key Vault and CosmosDB, a ASP.Net Core web application front end and a OPC UA GDS server based on .Net Standard.